jessicakimho/ProductBee/docs/api.md

 **Validation:**
 - `userStoryId` (required) - Valid UUID
-- User story must belong to the same project as the ticket
 - User story and ticket must belong to user's account
+- Note: User stories are global, so project matching is not required

 **Response:**
 ```json